Mariah Carey, Britney Spears Feuding Over Vegas Residency Dancers: Rivalry?

 News of Britney’s frustration with her backup dancers wanting to work with Mariah Carey on her forthcoming shows comes just months after sources revealed that Spears has had one of the most successful runs in Las Vegas with her residency, selling out tickets almost as fast as Celine Dion.

 By the end of the year, Britney and Mariah are both expected to renew their contracts, despite reports claiming that Carey would end her run in Vegas once the forthcoming leg in July comes to an end.
-If ticket sales regarding both of their shows continue to sell as they have in recent months, both stars are expected to receive an earnings boost that not even Mariah can say not to, insiders reveal.
+If ticket sales regarding both of their shows continue to sell as they have in recent months, both stars are expected to receive an earnings boost that not even Mariah can say no to, insiders reveal.

 Mariah Carey has not addressed reports concerning her alleged feud with Britney Spears over her backup dancers reportedly wanting to jump ship.